DJDavid98/VRCOSC-BluetoothHeartrate/README.md

 # BluetoothHeartrate

-A BLE heartrate sensor module for [VRCOSC] based on the original [HeartrateModule]
+A Bluetooth Low Energy (BLE) heartrate sensor module for [VRCOSC] based on the original [HeartrateModule]

 [VRCOSC]: https://github.com/VolcanicArts/VRCOSC
 [HeartrateModule]: https://github.com/VolcanicArts/VRCOSC/blob/2022.1219.0/VRCOSC.Game/Modules/Modules/Heartrate/HeartRateModule.cs

 ## How to use

+### Prerequsites

+This module requires that your machine has either:
+* built-in Bluetooth support
+* a USB Bluetooth dongle

+Either of which must be capable of handling at least Bluetooth version 4.0 (which includes support for talking to BLE devices)

+### Setup steps

 1. Find the latest release on the [Releases] page
 2. Download the attached DLL